bf4/bf4.github.com/resume.md

 ##### Adult Entertainment movie site mentioned in 'Knocked Up'

-*   Work on Rails 3 apps and PHP apps
+*   Work on Rails 3 apps and PHP apps.
+Upgraded from Rails 3.0 to 3.2, and Ruby 1.8.7p72 to 1.9.3.
-*   Re-architected our models for email addresses, passwords, and bounce-processing
+*   Re-architected our models for email addresses, passwords, and bounce-processing.
-*   Introduced testing (including TDD), CI, design patterns, and some agile practices
+*   Introduced testing (including TDD), CI, design patterns, and some agile practices.
-*   MrSkin.com is NSFW
+*   MrSkin.com is NSFW (not safe for work).

 #### Web Development Software Engineer -- Metromix / Gannett -- Chicago, IL, July 2010-June 2012